IP57 dust- and water-resistance

 Should you buy the Plantronics BackBeat Fit 3100?

-If you’re an avid aquaphilic or outdoor enthusiast in the market for true wireless earbuds, the Plantronics BackBeat Fit 3100 stands as a smart and safe choice.
+If you’re an athlete in the market for true wireless earbuds, the Plantronics BackBeat Fit 3100 stands as a smart and safe choice.
 The controls are easy to command and the ‘buds stay in place, even if it doesn’t always feel like they will.
-Connectivity is disappointing, but only because the company usually outshines the competition when it comes to Bluetooth stability.
+Connection reliability is disappointing, but only because the company usually outshines the competition when it comes to Bluetooth stability.
 Unfortunately, this is the main plague of true wireless earbuds and something competitors and Plantronics alike will improve upon as the technology advances.